 After you pass the captcha (unless you were a robot), you can close the tab.
 Then, go back to the Discord client and click the “Plus” icon on the side of the screen.
 Click “Join a Server” and then copy-paste in the following link: https://discordapp.com/invite/WcTbKch

 This is a direct link to our channel.

 Note: alternatively, just clicking the link may work.
 However, sometimes it requires you to login again in your browser.

 As long as you had verified your email successfully, you should now be part of our channel!
 It will look something like this:

 And there you go!
 You are now part of the official TRUSU Computing Science Club Discord!

-And then send me a message:
+And then send a message:

-I may of course ask you for some sort of verification in order to stop students from destroying our channel.
+We may of course ask you for some sort of verification in order to stop students from destroying our channel.